 Dell’s work, particularly in the ultrabook field, has yielded an incredible new crop of ultraportable laptops that work great, have powerful specs, and don’t give up the ghost without a fight.
 If you need a PC for work or school and want it to last for as long as possible, Dell’s machines are a great choice.

 This is especially true with its latest XPS models, which do everything to a high standard.
 They have the latest screen resolutions, connections, and software.
 There’s a reason that the XPS 13 is surprisingly good for compact laptops.
-It even now comes with the webcam back on the top bezel, like a more traditional laptop.
+The new version even has the webcam back on the top bezel, like a more traditional laptop.

 Dell’s line up of laptops look great, offer decent internal hardware, and have heaps of style.
 They’re made with premium materials, sport solid battery life, and are light and portable.
 Some of Dell’s budget or business-oriented laptops are still lackluster, but in the XPS line, it’s hit after hit.

 If there’s one thing that nearly everyone agrees on, it’s that Apple laptops are very reliable and predictable.
 When you buy a MacBook, you know what to expect.
 You’ll get a fantastic screen, solid battery life, and a beautiful chassis with thin bezels.
 They do tend to be a little more expensive than their Windows counterparts and sometimes the hardware doesn’t always quite measure up, but when it comes to style, ease of use, and reliability, Apple laptops are top notch.
 Despite our disliking of the most recent MacBook Pro update, Apple’s incredible customer support and warranty options must be considered as a factor as well.

 HP may not have always had the best laptop reputation, but the latest HP laptops have taken some design cues from their contemporaries and have really raised the bar.
 The current crop of notebooks are fast, powerful, and easier for consumers to adopt for their personal projects.
 And through it all, HP has earned a reputation for reliable laptops with very competent customer services.